antublue/test-engine/README.md

 ## What is a `ParameterMap` ?

-A `ParameterMap` is `Map` object that implements `Parameter` and allows you to add keys/values using a fluent pattern
+A `ParameterMap` is `Map` Object that implements the `Parameter` interface

+- It allows you to add keys/values using a fluent pattern

+- It allows you to get a value casted to a specific type

 ```java
 @TestEngine.ParameterSupplier